Attendance at Ash Hill Academy

 Only the academy can authorise an absence.
 An explanation given by a parent is not, necessarily, sufficient for the academy to authorise an absence.

-According to guidelines to schools from the Department for Education, an absence may only be authorised if the absence is due to:-
+According to guidelines to schools from the Department for Education and Science, an absence may only be authorised if the absence is due to: –

 • “Leave” given by the academy (this commonly includes medical appointments, interviews, and other similar special circumstances) However medical appointment should be made out of academy hours whenever possible.
-Please note the academy will not authorise an all day absence for medical appointments.
-Evidence of medical appointments/Interviews will need to be supplied to the academy.
+Please note the academy will not authorise an all-day absence for medical appointments.

 • The pupil being unable to attend due to unavoidable causes – authorised at the discretion of the academy.